1drturtle/avrae-alias-update-action/README.md

 0. Clone this repository to your computer, as it has some scripts you will need to run.
 1. Get your Avrae Token.
 You can do this by going to [the Avrae Website](https://avrae.io) and opening up the developer console.
 Then, go to Storage, Local Storage, and copy the value of the avrae_token.
-	i.
-With your Avrae Token, go to your GitHub Repository and click settings.
+	* With your Avrae Token, go to your GitHub Repository and click settings.
 Then, near the bottom-left click Secrets.
 Click New Secret and call it `AVRAETOKEN`, and put your token into the value textbox.
 2. Make a new folder in your repository called `.github/workflows`.
 In this folder make a document called `update_workflow.yml`.
 Paste the contents of the `example-workflow.yml` file (that exists in this repository) into your `update_workflow.yml`
 3. In the base of your repository, make a file called `alias-ids.json`.
-    i.
-Before doing this, in your cloned version of the repository, navigate to the `scripts` folder and open a terminal there.
+    * Before doing this, in your cloned version of the repository, navigate to the `scripts` folder and open a terminal there.
 For each collection you would like to auto-update, run `python aliases_from_collection.py (id of collection)` (You can get the ID of your collection by looking at the URL bar when on the collections page. it will look something like `5xxxxxxxxxxxxxxxxxxxxxxx`).
-Keep the output of this script, as you will need the ID's ii.
-In your new alias-ids.json file, you will need to create a dictionary of file paths to alias ids.
+Keep the output of this script, as you will need the ID's
+    * In your new alias-ids.json file, you will need to create a dictionary of file paths to alias ids.
 For example:
 ```json
 {
     "aliases/test-alias.alias": "5xxxxxxxxxxxxxxxxxxxxxxx"